kaiser-team/Dicom-conversion/README.md

 ```
     src: The path to a .dcm file or a folder containing .dcm files

-    dest_folder: The path to a folder containing the converted files (will create one if no such folder exits)
+    dest_folder: The path to where you want to create the dataset_root folder.

     file_format: The format to be converted into.
 Ex: JPEG, PNG, BMP